 This sub-fund is suitable for investors whose primary goal is to generate income and who wish to benefit from broad diversification across a number of asset classes with a focus on emerging markets.
-Investors should have a long investment horizon and be prepared to assume the risk associated with investing in emerging market assets.
+Investors should be prepared to assume the risk associated with investing in emerging market assets.

-UBS (Lux) Key Selection SICAV - European Equities (EUR)
+UBS (Lux) Key Selection SICAV - European Equity Value Opportunity (EUR)

-This sub-fund is suitable for investors with a longer-term investment horizon who wish to invest in a broadly diversified portfolio of European equities and equity rights, as well as debt securities and claims.
+This sub-fund is suitable for investors who wish to invest in a diversified portfolio of European equities and equity rights along with debt securities and claims.